 • Think positively

-• Remember: HR is just a person, not a judge
+• Remember: the HR person at the company is a person, not a judge

-The more interviews you attend, the less nervous you will feel.
+The more interviews you attend the less nervous you will feel in the HR interview.

 10. Be Yourself

-Many candidates try to act smart or copy others.
+Many candidates try to act smart or copy others in the HR interview.

-But HR can easily understand if you are fake.
+The HR person at the company can easily understand if you are fake in the HR interview.

 Always: